mathaywarduk/mnk/_posts/2025-10-31-finally-in.md

 featured: true
 ---

-After 2 months of living all over the place, we finally got to the day, oaded up the big van and set off with our parents to get the keys.
+After two months of living *everywhere*, we loaded up the van, brought our parents along and went to get the keys.

-The weather when we got there was atrocious, but we were happy to be in.
+The weather was atrocious, but it didn't matter.
+We were in.

 {% include gallery.html id="craig-rowan" %}

-When the parents left, we had time to explore.
-Went for walks in the Strathyre Forest, visited the pub (a few times!) climbed the local mountain and walked to Mhor84 for Sunday lunch.
+Once the parents left, we explored.
+Walks in Strathyre forest, the pub (more than once!), climbing the local ben and Sunday lunch at Mhor84.

 {% include gallery.html id="craig-rowan-walks" %}

-Then a few weeks later, we did it all again.
-Driving all the way back to Bottesford to collect our things was heavy, but it's great to be 100% living in Scotland.
+A few weeks later we did it all again.
+Driving back to Bottesford to collect the rest of our things was heavy, but being 100% in Scotland made was worth it.

 {% include gallery.html id="moving" %}

+Finally home.